1880s

 Finding Aid

 Eight ledger books and two scrapbooks pertaining to a store in Tipton, Missouri which sold drugs, jewelry, stationery and music from approximately 1885 to 1900.
-Some additional materal falls before and after this time period.
+Some additional material falls before and after this time period.
 The scrapbooks contain colorful, old-fashioned advertisements for a variety of products including shoes, thread, coffee, medicine, etc. Numerous images of women and children, animals, birds, fruit, flowers, pastoral scenes, etc.

 Counties

-Sacred Heart Catholic Church Records, 1867-1981 (S0052)
+Sacred Heart Church of Florissant Records, 1867-1981 (S0052)

-3 rolls microfilm
+0.1 cubic foot, 3 rolls microfilm

 Finding Aid